Adithya098/Miniature-of-NoSQL-DB-using-Python/README.md

-# Detailed Input and Ouput Screenshot
+# Detailed Input and Ouput Screenshots

 I have commented the code
 you can also understand by seeing the inputs and  outputs in the below attached pdf.